ishikalimbasiya005/Node.Js-Practice/Connect_MongoDb/README.md

 ---

 ## 🗃️ MongoDB Setup

-Before running the project, create:
+- Before running the project, ensure MongoDB is installed and running.
-Database: first
+- Create a database named: `first`
-Collection: mydemos
+- Inside the database, create a collection named: `mydemos`
-You can use MongoDB shell or Compass.
+- You can use MongoDB Shell or MongoDB Compass for this setup.

 ---